hxii/boku/README.md

 was to create a lightweight tool that can help me with recurring tasks without writing much code to achieve this.

+## Why?
+The idea was (and remains) to create a simple tool that I can personally use to automate simple tasks (with some added benefits like dependencies) without having to write code (either bash or python) to achieve this.
+It's NOT meant to be a replacement to other, much better and more sophisticated tools, but rather a simple solution to a simple problem with little to no learning curve, hence a simple YAML based syntax.

 ## Features

 - Configure tasks as YAML files.